Trustable Compliance Report#

 TA-RELEASES

-Construction of JSON-Library releases is fully repeatable and the results are fully reproducible, with any exceptions documented and justified.
+Construction of nlohmann/json library releases is fully repeatable and the results are fully reproducible, with any exceptions documented and justified.

 0.00